paulovieira/psql-wrapper/readme.md

 Simple wrapper around the `psql` command line utility using node's [`execSync`](https://nodejs.org/api/child_process.html#child_process_child_process_execsync_command_options).

-Useful to create your own sql runner, or if you need to make a simple query to a postgres database without the complexity of the [`pg`](https://github.com/brianc/node-postgres) module (the result of the query can be saved to a .cvs file, for instance).
+Useful if you need to make a simple query to a postgres database without the complexity of the [`pg`](https://github.com/brianc/node-postgres) module (the result of the query can be saved to a .cvs file, for instance).

 ### Install